 The Government suggests that their travel pattern mimics that of other al-Qaida-recruited jihadists who were traveling into Afghanistan to participate in battle against the United States.
 Gov. Mot. at 11 (describing arrangements as "highly unusual" and suggestive of "a degree of secrecy and operational tradecraft"); id. at 14-15.
-To buttress its argument, it points to the b(1), b(6)
+To buttress its argument, it points to the arrangements indicate Al-Adahi's willingness to be recruited by al-Qaida, as well as b(1), b(6) status as a member of that organization.
+Gov. Mot. at 11, 13.